winglang/playground/apps/tour/src/tutorials/inflight/basic/08-tutorial.md

 new cloud.Function(helloWorld);
 ```

-The preflight part creates a function and a counter to count the number of times the function was invoked.
-The inflight part increments the counter when the function is invoked and prints a message with its value.
+The preflight part creates a function and an integer (`numInvocations`) to count to count its invocations.
+The inflight part increments `numInvocations` when the function is invoked and prints a message with its value.

 What do you think will happen if this code was allowed to run?